dan-f/twinql/README.md

 ## Roadmap

-- add tests once design has settled down
-- implement on the server (possibly using a delegted agent)
-- implement ordering and pagination
+- ordering and pagination
+- response streaming
+- Mutation API

 ### Other cool things

 - Create higher level tooling for offline-first querying and realtime updates
 - Create bindings for common UI libraries
   - e.g. connected React component
-- Mutation API

 ## Development

-This reference implementation of twinql happens to be built in JS for quick prototyping, but a safer language is recommended when implementing on a server or for a production use case.
+This reference implementation of twinql happens to be built in JS for quick prototyping, but a safer language is recommended when implementing for a production use case.

 ## Contributing

 If you want to contribute to this reference implementation, first reach out by creating a Github Issue to make sure we're on the same page :smile:

 Assuming you want to mess with the code, just do the following: